 The second great resource is the Affirming Church Directory at GayChurch.org.
 The main page allows you to search for churches geographically by entering your address and a maximum search distance, allows you to filter by denomination, and works for churches in the United States and Canada.
 They also have a second page that lets you select a country code, and that will provide you with a list of all known LGBTQ-friendly churches in that particular country, if you’re outside of North America.

 What if I can’t get to a church?
 Is there another way to experience a service?

 Sometimes it’s hard to make it to church.
 If you live too far from a welcoming church, have mobility issues, lack transportation, or just aren’t sure if you want to go by yourself the first time, you can now participate in services online through many church websites!

 One way to find an online service is to use either the Find Your Community or Affirming Church Directory pages above and pick a church, visit their website, and see if they have streams available.
 Many other churches post their worship services and/or sermons as blog posts or podcasts.

-Here are a few examples of LGBTQ affirming churches with streaming services, just to get you started:
+Here are a few examples of LGBTQ affirming churches with streaming services: